bonitasoft/bonita-doc/md/rest-api-authorization.md

 This specifies that a user with the organization\_visualization, or organization\_management permissions can see information about users.

-By default, this file contains a mapping of each Bonita BPM resources to at least one simple permission.
+By default, this file contains a mapping of each Bonita resources to at least one simple permission.
 You can modify the file `resources-permissions-mapping-custom.properties` to add your own mappings.
 For example: `GET|identity/user/3=[organization_management]`